Yandex Cloud

 How do I edit external dictionaries?How do I edit external dictionaries?

-To rename a dictionary, run the query:
+To rename a dictionary, run this query:

 RENAME DICTIONARY <dictionary_name> TO <new_name>